Greatest Generation: Post-war

 Following the war, this generation produced children at an unprecedented level.
 Over 76 million babies were born between 1946 and 1964.
 Subsidized by the G.I.
-Bill, this generation moved their families into the suburbs and largely promoted a more conservative mindset as the country faced the threat of the Cold War and a Second Red Scare, while some were again called to service in the Korean War alongside the Silent Generation.
-The first member of their generation and the first person born in the 20th Century to be elected U.S. president, John F. Kennedy, began a Space Race against the Soviet Union, and his successor, Lyndon B. Johnson, further promoted a controversial "Great Society" policy.
+Bill, this generation moved their families into the suburbs and largely promoted a more conservative mindset as the country faced the challenge of the Cold War, as some were again called to service in the Korean War alongside the Silent Generation.
+The first member of their generation to be elected US president, John F. Kennedy, began a Space Race against the Soviet Union, and his successor, Lyndon B. Johnson, further promoted a controversial "Great Society" policy.
 Research professor of sociology Glen Holl Elder, Jr., a prominent figure in the development of life course theory, wrote Children of the Great Depression (1974), "the first longitudinal study of a Great Depression cohort."
 Elder followed 167 individuals born in California between 1920 and 1921 and "traced the impact of Depression and wartime experiences from the early years to middle age.
 Most of these 'children of the Great Depression' fared unusually well in their adult years".
-They came out of the hardships of the Great Depression "with an ability to know how to survive and make do and solve problems.”
+They came out of the hardships of the Great Depression "with an ability to know how to survive and make do and solve problems."

-Relationship to later generations
+Relationship with later generations

-This generation faced turmoil in the form of the Vietnam War, civil rights movement, Watergate scandal, and a generational culture clash.
-Attitudes shaped during World War II clashed with those of the Vietnam era as many struggled to understand the general distrust of the government by the younger generations, while some supported anti-war protests.
+A culture clash occurred between the Greatest Generation and their baby boomer children in the 1960s and 1970s, in the form of the Vietnam War, civil rights movement, Watergate scandal, and the counterculture movement.
+Attitudes shaped during World War II clashed with those of the Vietnam era as many G.I.s struggled to understand the general distrust of government by the younger generation, though some Greatest Generation members supported anti-war protests.
+The same generation gap applied to a lesser extent in the 1950s, between the Interbellum Generation and their Silent Generation children.